 Been in the game for about 20 years, VIDIZMO provides much more than RTMP live streaming.
 It allows you to upload, manage and stream live and on-demand videos for internal and external audiences.
 You can even create an online video library management system for your video or carrying out a live stream with low latency.

 VIDIZMO’s EnterpriseTube is Gartner-recognized enterprise video hosting and streaming platform, that enables organizations to stream videos for end-to-end video use cases.
-We have had many notable customers such as US Department of State, NEC, The HartFord, Xcited and many more.
-You can do so much within the platform, integrate it with existing platforms such as LMS, CMS, CRM and SSO or ingest recorded meetings from MS teams and Zoom.
+We have had many notable customers such as US Department of State, NEC, Xcited, and many more.
+You can do so much within the platform, integrate it with existing platforms such as LMS, CMS, CRM, and SSO, or ingest recorded meetings from MS teams and Zoom.
 We also provide customized integration.
-Feel free to get in contact with us for any queries or consultation.
+Feel free to get in contact with us for any queries or consultations.
 You can set up a free trial today and use the platform for yourself!